rocco/rocco.github.io/README.md

 - `$ jekyll serve --watch` to inspect locally on [`http://localhost.com:4000/`](http://localhost.com:4000/)
 - edit/add files
 - reload browser
-- `$ git commit ...` changes on source branch (works w/o, but helps keeping track/backing up)
+- `$ git commit ...` saves all the changes on source branch
 - `$ jekyll build` to generate page
 - `$ ./.jk-deploy` to push website to GitHub